Muts256/TOR-Usage-Threat-Hunt/README.md

     ![image alt](https://github.com/Muts256/TOR-Usage-Threat-Hunt/blob/b2d8a9f2c225bff8b2c430b57e5f12aab93ebef9/T4.png)

     Checking network activities to find if there was any connection made by the Tor browser that was installed by the user.
-Results obtained by querying the DeviceNetworkEvent show that there were some connections made to a remote IP address.
+Results obtained by querying the DeviceNetworkEvent show that there were some connections made to a remote IP address on port 9001

     ![image alt](https://github.com/Muts256/TOR-Usage-Threat-Hunt/blob/fd8507dc02a772348dd4982132afbb947f2ea3fd/T10.png)